 This is an acute injury that ranges in intensity.
 It comes about when a player suddenly turns sharply or is imbalanced and puts too much effort as they deliver a stroke.

 Sprained ankles are one of the very common table tennis injuries.
 The most likely cause of a sprained ankle is the excessive force applied to the foot during play.
 This can result from running or jumping too quickly and planting your weight onto one leg.

-This condition often occurs when players do not wear supportive equipment such as adequate shoes with proper support for their toes.
+This condition often occurs when players do not wear supportive equipment, such as adequate table tennis shoes with proper support for their toes.

 What are the symptoms of a sprained ankle?
 The most common sign that you have suffered an injury to your foot or toes on the bottom side (plantar) may be a pain when putting weight onto it.
 You can also experience swelling and bruising, making movement difficult for some time afterward.
 However, these should improve with rest alone.
 So, you can provide it.
 There’s no tearing present in either case!

-Other signs include feeling less stable while walking/standing up quickly; intuitively knowing how far away things were placed from us due to their proximity without seeing them first-hand just yet.
+Other signs include feeling less stable while walking/standing up quickly and intuitively knowing how far away things were placed from us due to their proximity without seeing them first-hand.

-How to protect yourself from sprained ankle injuries
+How to protect yourself from sprained ankle table tennis injuries?

 Use shoes that are comfortable to play in.
 They should specifically have a low heel and a firm grip.
 Experts advise players to use footwear specially designed for table tennis since they can accommodate the players’ motions without exposing them to injuries.

-Table tennis can have adverse repercussions on the lower body.
-That being said, resistance training is recommended so that the lower body muscles are strengthened.
+Table tennis can have adverse repercussions on the lower body if you follow the rules when playing.
+That being said, resistance training is recommended to strengthen the lower body muscles.
 On several occasions, resistance training is underrated.